Infineon/btsdk-utils/BTSpy/README.txt

 Send HCI traces to BTSpy
 ========================
-The firmware which is executed on a BT WICED device consists of the embedded BT stack (in ROM) and the BT controller.
+The firmware which is executed on an AIROC(TM) Bluetooth(r) device consists of the embedded Bluetooth(r) stack (in ROM) and the Bluetooth(r) controller.
 The embedded application can register with the stack to receive copies of all commands, events, and data packets exchanged between the stack and the controller and route them to the BTSpy.